petergoldstein/dalli/Upgrade.md

     cache.get('abc') => 123

 Note that the last 'raw' parameter is set to true in the first two API calls and so `get` returns a string, not an integer.
 In the second example, we don't provide the raw parameter.
 Since it defaults to false, it works exactly like Dalli.

+If the code is specifying raw as false, you can simply remove that parameter.
+If the code is using raw = true, you will need to use the :marshal option to create a Dalli::Client instance that does not perform marshalling:

+    Dalli::Client.new(servers, :marshal => false)

+If the code is mixing marshal modes, you will need to use two different client instances.

 Return Values
 ----------------